Skip to main content

 Residency Requirement

-• Proof of identity and date of birth (e.g., birth certificate, passport)
+• Proof of identity and date of birth (U.S. passport, U.S. birth certificate, certificate of naturalization, or permanent resident card)

 Fees change frequently.
 Always verify the current fee at the official Illinois DMV website before your visit.